DHTMLX/docs-suite/docs/tree_collection/api/treecollection_eachparent_method.md

 # eachParent()

-@short: iterates through all the parent items (the immediate parent and its parent, etc until the parent is the component itself
+@short: iterates through all the parent items (the immediate parent and its parent, etc until the parent is the component itself)

 @signature: {'eachParent(id: Id, callback: DataCallback<T>, self?: boolean): void;'}

 @params:
 - `id: string` - the ID of the item
-- `callback: function` - the function that will be applied to every parent of the item
+- `callback: function` - the function that will be applied to each parent of the item
-- `self: boolean` - optional, defines whether the function should iterate over the specified item; *false* by default
+- `self: boolean` - optional, defines whether the function should iterate over the specified item itself; *false* by default

 @example:
 toolbar.data.eachParent("new_btn", item => console.log(item));